-- Having closed off paths in one world be unobstructed in the other, and vice versa (a wall crumbles away after the years, walls are immaterial in the shadow world)
+- Closed off paths in one world are unobstructed in the other, and vice versa (a wall that's crumbled away in the future, immaterial walls in the shadow world)

 - Having directions or objective indicators existing in only one world (demonic markers in the hell world, signs that are still fresh in the past).

-- Enemies only appear in one of the worlds (demons only occur in the demon world, roaming zombies only happen after the Zombie Apocalypse)
+- Certain enemies may only appear in one of the worlds (demons only occur in the demon world, roaming zombies only appear in the future after the Zombie Apocalypse)

-- One world inflicts damage on the player (acidic atmosphere erodes your armour, the bright sunlight of higher realms damages the undead hero)
+- One world may inflict damage on the player limiting how long they can stay there (acidic atmosphere erodes your armour, the bright sunlight of higher realms damages the undead hero)

 - In The Legend of Zelda: Ocarina of Time, Link can travel seven years forwards and backwards in time by using the Temple of Time.
 Once you learn some songs, you'll need to return to the past to get some items, and then go back to the future to use them as an adult.
 Link can also plant seeds in the past to gain access to items in the future, and finish a few other fun sidequests.

 - In The Legend of Zelda: Oracle Games:

 - In Ages, pictured above, Link learns songs that let him use time portals scattered across Labrynna to travel centuries into the past.
 It's very integral to the plot, because a sorceress has travelled to the past and is mucking up the timeline.
 Link has to collect items from dungeons in the past and present in order to defeat her.
 Later he gains the ability to travel back and forth more freely.